skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

 <br>
 {{</raw>}}

 Finally, I have started tinkering with {{<raw>}}<a href="https://golang.org/">Go</a>{{</raw>}} recently.
 Go is a programming language originally created by Google in order to solve some of the problems a company like Google typically faces: tens of thousands of engineers, lots of software and systems, millions of lines of code (especially behind their network servers) being developed by hundreds of programmers, and finally lots of hardware on which all this software was launched.
 Nowadays it is used by many open-source projects.
-Personally, I love having a language as easy to write and read as python, without the slow compilation of C++ but some of its speed.
+Personally, I love having a language as easy to write and read as python, without the slow compilation of C++, yet matching some of its speed.
 {{<raw>}}
 <br>
 <br>